Iceberg: History

-Prior to 1914 there was no system in place to track icebergs to guard ships against collisions. despite fatal sinkings of ships by icebergs.
-In 1907, SS Kronprinz Wilhelm, a German liner, rammed an iceberg and suffered a crushed bow, but was still able to complete her voyage.
-The advent of steel ship construction led designers to declare their ships "unsinkable".
+Prior to 1914 there was no system in place to track icebergs to guard ships against collisions despite fatal sinkings of ships by icebergs.
+In 1907, SS Kronprinz Wilhelm, a German liner, rammed an iceberg and suffered a crushed bow, but she was still able to complete her voyage.
+The advent of watertight compartmentalization in ship construction led designers to declare their ships "unsinkable".

-The April 1912 sinking of the Titanic, which killed 1,496 of its 2,223 passengers and crew, discredited this claim.
+During the 1912 sinking of the Titanic, the iceberg that sank the Titanic killed more than 1,500 of its estimated 2,224 passengers and crew, seriously damaging the 'unsinkable' claim.
 For the remainder of the ice season of that year, the United States Navy patrolled the waters and monitored ice movements.
 In November 1913, the International Conference on the Safety of Life at Sea met in London to devise a more permanent system of observing icebergs.
 Within three months the participating maritime nations had formed the International Ice Patrol (IIP).
 The goal of the IIP was to collect data on meteorology and oceanography to measure currents, ice-flow, ocean temperature, and salinity levels.
 They monitored iceberg dangers near the Grand Banks of Newfoundland and provided the "limits of all known ice" in that vicinity to the maritime community.
 The IIP published their first records in 1921, which allowed for a year-by-year comparison of iceberg movement.